(Note: The Sacrament of Confession is sometimes called Reconciliation or Penance.)

 The Church asks us to go at least once a year, but more frequently is usually better.
 Use your best judgment.
 If you are wrestling with something specific, then going more frequently would be helpful.
 Basically, if it’s helping, keep up the pace.
 If you find yourself frustrated because you don’t have much to say, then you may be going more than necessary or need to focus on preparing better.
 Push yourself a little, though, because it often feels easier not to go than to go.

-The Sacrament of Reconciliation is offered every Wednesday from 5:30-7:15pm* and on Saturday from 4:00-4:30 pm in the confessional, or by appointment.
+The Sacrament of Reconciliation is offered every Wednesday from 5:30-6:15pm* and at Sacred Heart Catholic Church (Oberlin, OH) on Friday mornings during Eucharistic Adoration (7a→8:30a)*, or by appointment.
 Additionally, Penance services (with individual Confession & absolution) are held during the seasons of Advent and Lent.

 Act of Contrition